Pierre-Joseph Proudhon: Private property and the state

+thus enunciating a central tenet of anarchism.

+He wrote: "When the mass of the People becomes the State, the State has no longer any reason to exist [...]."

-Proudhon saw the privileged property as a form of government and that it was necessarily backed by and interlinked with the state, writing that "[t]he private property of privilege called forth and commanded the State" and arguing that "since the first related to the landowner and capitalist whose ownership derived from conquest or exploitation and was only maintained through the state, its property laws, police and army".
-Hence, Proudhon distinguished between personal property and possessions (possession) and private property (propriété), i.e. productive property while the former having direct use-value to the individual possessing it.
+Proudhon saw the privileged property as a form of government that was necessarily backed by and interlinked with the state, writing that "[t]he private property of privilege called forth and commanded the State" and arguing that "since the first related to the landowner and capitalist whose ownership derived from conquest or exploitation and was only maintained through the state, its property laws, police and army".
+Hence, Proudhon distinguished between personal property, possessions (possession) and private property (propriété), i.e. productive property while the former having direct use-value to the individual possessing it.
 Unlike capitalist property supporters, Proudhon stressed equality and thought that all workers should own property and have access to capital, stressing that in every cooperative "every worker employed in the association [must have] an undivided share in the property of the company".
 In his later works, Proudhon used property to mean possession.
 This resulted in some individualist anarchists such as Benjamin Tucker calling possession as property or private property, causing confusion within the anarchist movement and among other socialists.

 In his earliest works, Proudhon analyzed the nature and problems of the capitalist economy.
 While deeply critical of capitalism, Proudhon also objected to those contemporary in the socialist movement who advocated centralized hierarchical forms of association or state control of the economy.
 In a sequence of commentaries from What Is Property?
 (1840), posthumously published in the Théorie de la propriété (Theory of Property, 1863–1864), Proudhon declared in turn that "property is theft", "property is impossible", "property is despotism" and "property is freedom".
 When saying that "property is theft", Proudhon was referring to the landowner or capitalist who he believed "stole" the profits from laborers.
 For Proudhon, as he wrote in the sixth study of his General Idea of the Revolution in the Nineteenth Century, the capitalist's employee was "subordinated, exploited: his permanent condition is one of obedience".
 In What Is Property?, Proudhon also wrote:

 Property is physically and mathematically impossible.

 Property is impossible, because it demands something for nothing.

 Property is impossible because wherever it exists production costs more than it is worth.

 Property is impossible, because, with a given capital, production is proportional to labor, not to property.

 Property is impossible, because it is homicide.

 Yes, I have attacked property, and shall attack it again.